What Are Core Web Vitals (CWVs) & How To Improve Them

 Patrick Stox is a Product Advisor, Technical SEO, & Brand Ambassador at Ahrefs.
 He was the lead author for the SEO chapter of the 2021 Web Almanac and a reviewer for the 2022 SEO chapter.
 He also co-wrote the SEO Book For Beginners by Ahrefs and was the Technical Review Editor for The Art of SEO 4th Edition.
 He’s an organizer for several groups including the Raleigh SEO Meetup (the most successful SEO Meetup in the US), the Beer and SEO Meetup, the Raleigh SEO Conference, runs a Technical SEO Slack group, and is a moderator for /r/TechSEO on Reddit.

 Core Web Vitals are 3 metrics that Google uses to measure a user’s experience on a webpage by looking at visual load speed, visual stability, and interactivity / responsiveness.
-The metrics are Largest Contentful Paint (LCP), Cumulative Layout Shift (CLS), and First Input Delay (FID).
-FID will be replaced by Interaction to Next Paint (INP) in March 2024.
+The metrics are Largest Contentful Paint (LCP), Cumulative Layout Shift (CLS), and Interaction to Next Paint (INP).
+FID was replaced by Interaction to Next Paint (INP) on March 12th, 2024.

 The data comes from the Chrome User Experience Report (CrUX) which contains field data of Chrome users who opted to share their data.